 How quickly does your website load for desktop and mobile users?
 If the answer is more than two or three seconds, you may be losing traffic as visitors bounce back to the search results page and choose a faster-loading page.
 And the question we can help you answer is how to improve website performance to improve your user experience and Google rankings.

-There are multiple examples from companies of all sizes that experienced positive business results related to increasing site speed.
+Companies of all sizes experience positive business results related to increasing site speed.
 Even for smaller sites, improving load times needs to be a priority in your search engine optimization (SEO) efforts.

 Website speed figures significantly into the algorithms used to rank sites in search engine results.
 The faster your site loads – especially with mobile searches – the better your position in the SERPs.